stasMorozik/example-state-pattern/README.md

 A simple example of how can use the state machine pattern at registrations`s use case.
+Process of registration represents as set states.